 - Streamlabs allow you to adjust the volume of your mic.

 - The Mixer is located in the lower-right corner of the screen.
 Adjust your Mic/AUX settings as desired.

-Those are some methods to improve your microphone sound good; now, you can enjoy accurate and super-directional mic audio without having to worry about audio feedback and echoes.
+Those are some methods to improve your microphone sound good.
+Now, you can enjoy accurate and super-directional mic audio without worrying about audio feedback and echoes.
 We hope that our article helped you make your microphone sound good.
 And If you ask us what is the best sounding headphone brand on the market now, we are highly recommended Sennheiser or Razer.